 * Taken from Objectives of Betting and Racing Legislation (doc)

-*As always, penalties follow some function of the extent of violation.
+*As always, penalties follow some function of the extent of the violation.
 Most effects are non-linear.

 Each person makes decisions individually, sequentially, and reveals … decisions through actions â€” in this case, by entering the housing market and bidding up home prices.